818miguelbeltran/meal-planning-algorithm/README.md

 - Building foundations for **AI or app-based meal planners**

 ---
+🧠 About This Project

+This project was created to visualize the logic behind a Meal Planning Algorithm that uses system thinking and loops to plan a full week of meals.
+The goal is to demonstrate how decision-making (like budget, time, and dietary restrictions) can be structured logically and later implemented in code.

+---
 ## 🧩 Next Steps
 - [ ] Add `main.py` to automate the weekly planning logic
 - [ ] Create a budget-tracking function